 Satureja montana (montana referring to Mountains) is also known as Winter Savory, Mountain Savory, or Winter Savoury.
 It is a semi-evergreen perennial.
 It belongs to the Lamiaceae family of plants.
 It is native to Southern Europe, the Mediterranean as well as North Africa.

-Plant Winter Savory in moist but well-drained soil in the sun or partial shade but ensures at least six hours of exposure.
+Plant Winter Savory in moist but well-drained soil.
+Grow it in the sun or partial shade.
+Ensure at least six hours of sun exposure.
 You can prune back old growth in the early spring but even if you don’t they will sprout green leaves.
-It is pest-free and disease-free.
+Satureja montana is pest-free and disease-free.